rvsrvs/jasdev.github.io/thoughts.md

 		- Simply getting the supplies to make the perfect cup of matcha (lattes).
 After reading _Bird by Bird_ (finished it today!), Anne’s metaphor for [writing as a sort of tea ceremony](https://www.instagram.com/p/BPk28P5AIGj) stuck with me.
 	- Programming
 		- Also needs a bit of formalization, but music seems to be the  key here.
 Usually in the form of longer sets.
 Also, the motion of blocking Twitter (noted in 1/31/17’s update) helps a bit.
 - Probably enough for today.
-Did leave table some other updates: mention of sending notes to Matt about his 60 minute class this week, realizing it’s time to write my post-surgery post, and mini-retreat this coming weekend to practice for the one with Tara.
+Did table some other updates: mention of sending notes to Matt about his 60 minute class this week, realizing it’s time to write my post-surgery post, and mini-retreat this coming weekend to practice for the one with Tara.

 ## 2/12/2017